To get started, you will need to set up a publisher account to get a

 const fetchAdParams = {

-messages: messages, // List of messages between assistant and user
+// a list of messages between assistant and user, as defined above

 }